colinfrisch/A-eye/README.md

 ## AI-On-the-Edge Hackathon Project

-This project was developed for the AI-On-the-Edge Hackathon, which focused on creating innovative AI solutions that can run efficiently on edge devices.
+This project was developed for the "AI - On the edge" Hackathon, which focused on creating innovative AI solutions that can run efficiently on edge devices.
 The hackathon challenged participants to develop applications that leverage AI capabilities while minimizing reliance on cloud infrastructure, enabling functionality in environments with limited connectivity.

 ## Project Overview

 A-eye is an AI-powered vision assistant designed to help visually impaired individuals navigate their surroundings.
+It's designed to fit on an edge device such as a raspberry pi (8Go RAM minimum).

 The system:
 1. Captures images from the user's environment
 2. Receives voice commands/questions from the user
 3. Processes the visual information using advanced AI models